 Therefore, you should be able to pinpoint what those problems are.
 From there, you can work on building a strong relationship to solve those problems and explain to your audience why your answer and service offering is the best choice for them.

 However you present this, make it clear that you understand their pain points and address the problem triggers.
 Keep in mind that your messaging shouldn’t be about you.
 Rather, it needs to focus on your audience and their trigger points.

-Knowing your audience well is the key to having a great content marketing strategy.
+Knowing your audience well is the key to having a successful content strategy.
 If you know how to speak to them in a way that resonates with them, you’ll be able to get the most out of your marketing efforts.

 You should also be aligning your messaging with your business goals.
 Reaching these goals is what matters at the end of the day.

 Make sure that you’ve outlined specific business-oriented goals for your marketing tactics to reach for.
 How many sales do you want to make?
 How many new leads are you looking to create?
 And how are you going to do that.
-You might need to consider engaging a content marketing agency to assist as delivering content consistently is vital and can be very time consuming.
+You might need to consider engaging a content strategy agency to assist, as delivering content consistently is vital and can be very time consuming.